This article can also be found in the Premium Editorial Download "Storage magazine: A look inside Hitachi's TagmaStor high-end arrays."

 One alternative may be capacity-based pricing.
 Toronto-based Asigra Inc. recently announced an enterprise version of its Televaulting software, which was originally designed for service providers offering backup as a monthly service.
 Televaulting for the Enterprise offers a one-time "utility" license based on compressed capacity, where you pay $56,000 for the first terabyte, and $7,000 for every terabyte thereafter.

 Besides being simple to understand, capacity-based pricing removes an obstacle to backing up client desktops, says Eran Farajun, Asigra's executive vice president.
-With backup software that charges
+With backup software

 The upside of capacity-based pricing is that there's "no need to factor in agents or servers ... it's definitely simpler," says Mike Fisch, director of storage and networking at The Clipper Group, Wellesley, MA.
 Is it less costly?
 "It can be, though it depends on the particular configuration, and how competitors would price it out."